supersven/ghc-riscv-ngc-talk/slidev/slides.md

 - 32bit **R**educed **I**nstruction **S**et as base
   - RV32I *Base Integer Instruction Set* -> ~40 instructions, ~6 formats
+  - Basic interpreter can be built in an afternoon
 - Augmented by many extensions (sub-standards)
   - ISA like playing with Lego bricks
 - Custom extensions are anticipated by the ISA
 - Ideal research vehicle for computer architectures

 ---
 layout: top-title